 - Enrol in Australia’s public healthcare scheme, Medicare.

-One needs to have a clear understanding before applying for a Partner visa.
-An incomplete application may lead to a refusal and time lost due to the processing delay.
-It is best to seek the help of a registered migration agent when applying for a Partner visa.
+It is important for you to have a clear understanding of visa 820 requirements first before applying for an Australia spouse visa or visa 820.
+An incomplete visa 820 application may lead to a refusal and time lost due to the processing delay.
+It is best to seek the help of a registered migration agent when applying for an Australia spouse visa or visa 820.

 ONEderland Consulting managing director and also registered migration agent, Indah Melindasari, B.Com (MARN 0961 448) is here to answer your Partner Visa 820 questions!